Fight-Ronin/Fight-Ronin/README.md

 🔭 University of Rochester 2025er, Major in Computer Science and Mathematics.

-🌱 I am interested on Computer System Architecture Design and Artificial Intelligence those two big directions.
+🌱 I am interested in Artificial Intelligence especially Computer Vision!

-⚡ I am currently learning UNIX system low-level programming on manipulating threads and processes under UNIX related system (Linux).

 😄 I love gaming and programming, sometimes will go to the gym for workout and basketball